Frequently Asked Questions

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in Turkmenistan.
-Attempts to send messages to landline numbers will result in a 400 response error (code 21614) through the API, with no message delivery and no charging.
+You cannot send SMS to landline numbers in Turkmenistan.
+Sending messages to landline numbers results in a 400 response error (code 21614) through the API, with no message delivery and no charges (Twilio Turkmenistan SMS Guidelines).

-SMS communications in Turkmenistan are governed by the Law of Turkmenistan on Electronic Communications (2010) and overseen by the Ministry of Communications.
-Businesses must comply with strict content filtering regulations and maintain transparency in their messaging practices.
+Before sending SMS to Turkmenistan, understand that SMS communications are governed by the Law of Turkmenistan on Electronic Communications (adopted 2010, last amended 2019) and overseen by state telecommunications authorities.
+All telecommunications activities require licensing from government agencies.
+Comply with strict content filtering regulations and maintain transparency in your messaging practices.

 Explicit Consent Requirements: